Phase 2: Evidence for Building Retrofits that Improve Organizational Productivity

 In the approach described in this document, NRC and Continental Automated Buildings Association (CABA) members are poised to undertake a structured initiative to demonstrate that smart, integrated technologies produce organizational productivity gains in addition to energy and environmental savings.
 The result will transform the high-performance buildings industry by establishing the built environment as a strategic tool for organizations to achieve their goals.

 NRC is uniquely positioned to demonstrate that smart, integrated technologies produce organizational productivity gains in addition to energy and environmental savings.
 We will demonstrate that these gains are related to improved indoor environment conditions and that their value is equivalent to other corporate programs.
 This evidence will accentuate the importance and speed the adoption of these solutions in the high-performance building industry.

-This work will build upon the approach described in our 2014 white paper for CABA and in the World Green Building Council report "Health, Wellbeing and Productivity in Offices".
+This work will build upon the approach described in the 2014 white paper for CABA and in the World Green Building Council report "Health, Wellbeing and Productivity in Offices."
 Using a balanced scorecard of meaningful metrics, we will demonstrate the value equivalents of technology investments in the built environment in three stages:

 Phase 1 synthesized existing data to enable decision-makers to benchmark their buildings against others on multiple organizational productivity metrics.
 Partners will receive guidance concerning how to use this information to make strategic building decisions for their organizations for the benefit of the organization and its employees.
 You can download Phase 1 documents here: